yunglechao/blog/_posts/2016-04-12-Decorates-in-Python.md

     #As the wrapper, I return the RESULT of the decorated function.
     #I am the decorated function.
     No surprise here.
+	{% endhighlight %}

 Let’s do EXACTLY the same thing, but skip all the pesky intermediate variables:

+	{% highlight python %}
     def decorated_function():
     print "I am the decorated function."
     decorated_function = decorator_maker()(decorated_function)